 Sixteen-year-old Angel is lured into a life of drugs and prostitution, so her heart goes out to the little girl her “boyfriend” Call brings home one day.
 This novel in verse is full of pain – and hope.

-Imagine waking up not knowing your gender, whether you are rich or poor or who your friends really are. ”A” faces this quandary as he/she takes over the body and like of a different person every day.
+Imagine waking up not knowing your gender, whether you are rich or poor and who your friends really are. ”A” faces this quandary as he/she takes over the body and life of a different person every day.
 When “A” falls in love, life becomes very complicated.

-Arn is just a child when the Khmer Rough seize power in Cambodia.
+Arn is just a child when the Khmer Rouge seize power in Cambodia.
 In this novel based on a true story, he learns to do whatever it takes to survive the Killing Fields.

 Josie has grown up in a New Orleans brothel, but dreams of attending Smith College in Massachusetts – and in the 1950s, that’s not an easy goal, even for a society girl.
 Does the daughter of a French Quarter prostitute have what it takes to get out of the Big Easy?

 A plane goes down in Nazi-occupied France.
-Two British girls, one a pilot and the other a spy, fight for survival.
+Two British girls, one a pilot, the other a spy, fight for survival.
 Code Name Verity is a story of loyalty, courage, and friendship set amid the backdrop of World War II.